 - Narrow canal

-- Anterior longitudinal ligaments contains the abscess which produces cord compression unlike in lumbar spine where it trickles down in psoas muscle.
+- Anterior longitudinal ligaments contain the abscess which produces cord compression unlike in lumbar spine where it trickles down in psoas muscle.

 Pott’s paraplegia is of two types

-- Paraplegia of early onset – found in early and active stage of disease usually within first 2 years
+- Paraplegia of early-onset – found in the early and active stage of the disease usually within the first 2 years

 Causes of Pott’s paraplegia are discussed below